Charles Stenholm

-Charles Walter Stenholm (born October 26, 1938) is an American businessman and Democratic Party politician from a rural district of the State of Texas.
-After establishing himself as owner/operator of a large cotton farm, he entered politics and was elected to Congress in his first run for office.
+Charles Walter Stenholm (October 26, 1938 – May 17, 2023) was an American businessman and Democratic Party politician from a rural district of the state of Texas.
+After establishing himself as owner-operator of a large cotton farm, he entered politics and was elected to Congress in his first run for office.
 Stenholm was a Democratic Party member of the United States House of Representatives for 13 terms, representing Texas's 17th congressional district from 1979 to 2005.

 He was known for his conservative social positions, helping garner conservative Democratic support for President Ronald Reagan's tax cuts in 1981, and gaining passage of a new farm bill in 2002 that doubled farm subsidies for Texas agribusiness.
-In 1992 he had supported an amendment to require the federal government to have balanced budgets.
+In 1992 he supported an amendment to require the federal government to have balanced budgets.
+He prioritized rural and agriculture issues and is considered one of the leading architects of federal farm policy.

 After leaving Congress when defeated by a Republican in 2004, Stenholm stayed in Washington, DC.
 He worked as a lobbyist for food and agricultural interests, primarily with Olsson Frank Weeda, a law and lobbying firm in Washington, DC.

 Early life and education

 Stenholm was born in 1938 in Ericksdahl, Texas (sometimes identified as Stamford), a farming community in Jones County that was settled in the early 20th century largely by Swedish immigrants, including his grandparents.
 His parents Lambert and Irene Constance Stenholm raised him on their plantation-scale, 2000-acre farm near Abilene.
 They cultivated mostly cotton as a commodity crop.
 After attending public schools, Stenholm graduated from Texas Tech University, with a B.S.
 (1961) and an M.S.
 (1962) in Agriculture Education.
 He was a member of the Sigma Alpha Epsilon fraternity.

 Stenholm took over his family farm, raising cotton and also having a cattle ranch.
 He operated the large cotton farm in Stamford for many years.
 He also worked as a vocational teacher.
 He married Cynthia Watson and they had three children together.

-Chris Stenholm (b.
-1963) became a lawyer in Fort Worth, Texas; Cary Watson Stenholm operates the family farm; and Courtney Ann Stenholm graduated from Texas A & M University.
+He began a career in agricultural politics when he was appointed to be member of the Texas State Agricultural Stabilization and Conservation Service during the administration of President Jimmy Carter.
+He also served as an executive of the Rolling Plains Cotton Growers Association before being elected to Congress.